 To ensure inclusion of women researchers in broader professional networks, FLEET will seek and involve external mentors.
-In particular, the continued involvement of FLEET researchers in the national Mentoring and Guidance in Careers Workshop (MAGIC) for women ECRs.
+In particular, the continued involvement of FLEET researchers in the national Mentoring and Guidance in Careers Workshop (MAGIC) for women ECRs and the multi-Centre collaboration conference Inclusion in STEM (inSTEM).